 - Unit was factory tested.
-All blowers and fans are set-up to run correctly when supplied power.
-If any one fan is running backwards or making loud noises, immediately turn off the power.
+All blowers, fans, and compressors are set-up to run correctly when supplied power.
+If any one fan is running backwards or the compressor is making loud noises, immediately turn off the power.
 Switch two leads on the incoming power to the disconnect.
 This will ensure proper operation of the unit.
-Failure to comply may void the warranty. - Do not jumper any safety devices when operating the unit.
-This may damage components within or cause serious injury or death.
+Failure to comply may damage the compressors and void the warranty. - Do not jumper any safety devices when operating the unit.
+This may damage components within or cause serious injury or death. - Do not operate compressor when the outdoor temperature is below 40°F. - Do not short-cycle the compressor.
+Allow 5 minutes between "on" cycles to prevent compressor damage. - Prior to starting up the unit, power must be energized for 24 hours without a call for cooling to allow the compressor crankcase heaters time to boil off any liquid refrigerant present in the compressor. - DX system is charged with refrigerant.
+Start-up must be performed by EPA Certified Technician.